Slip And Fall Lawyer

 - Broken, missing, or loose handrails

-- Snow or ice.
+- Snow or ice

 Who Is At Fault?

 Our firm understands that the most important factor in determining liability in slip and fall claims is the relationship between the injured person and the property owner.
-For example, if the injured person is an invitee, he is owed the highest duty of care because he was invited upon the property to conduct business.
+For example, if the injured person is an invitee, he/she is owed the highest duty of care because he was invited upon the property to conduct business.
 Invitees are the most common relationship.
 In fact, you may not even realize that you are considered to be an invitee when you are shopping at a store or going to the movies.
 As far as invitees are concerned, property owners must use ordinary care to keep their property in reasonably safe condition, and must actively look for and fix problems.
 If the problem cannot be corrected, invitees must be warned.

 In contrast to an invitee, a guest at another person’s house is considered a licensee.
 That is, a person who is on another’s property with their consent for a social, non-business reason.
 In terms of the level of duty owed, licensees are considered to be somewhat comparable to invitees.
 Property owners must use ordinary care to fix problems that pose an unreasonable risk of harm or they must warn licensees of the problem.

-The highest duty of care means that commercial landowners have to provide a safe location for customers and visitors, so that slipping and tripping is unlikely.
+The highest duty of care means that commercial landowners have to provide a safe location for customers and visitors so that slipping and tripping are unlikely.
 For a business to be held responsible for an injury, it must be shown that the injury was caused by a dangerous condition that the injured person should not have anticipated under the circumstances and that the business knew or should have known the dangerous condition existed.

 The lowest duty of care is owed to a person who is trespassing on another’s property without permission.
 There is no duty to warn a trespasser of dangerous, natural conditions.
-However, under certain circumstances, the owner does have a duty to warn a trespasser of risky, manmade conditions.
+However, under certain circumstances, the owner does have a duty to warn a trespasser of risky, man-made conditions.

+What Is Covered?
 Slip & Fall Compensation

 Of course, everyone has a responsibility to watch where they are going.
 If someone was careless in not seeing or not avoiding the condition that caused the fall, this behavior will be taken into consideration.
 Under the doctrine of comparative negligence, the injured person can still receive compensation, but the amount is reduced by his degree of fault.